 The Beartooth Plateau is located high in the Beartooth Mountains, reaching a maximum elevation of nearly 11,000 feet (3350 m).
 The Beartooth Mountains – named for a pointy, canine-shaped mountain called the Bear’s Tooth – are located in south-central Montana and north-central Wyoming.

-The highest mountain in Montana is located here: Granite Peak, which rises to 12,807 feet (3903 m).
-Numerous other jagged, rocky peaks tower above the expanse of the plateau, giving rise to an incredibly beautiful and fragile ecosystem.
+Numerous jagged, rocky peaks tower above the expanse of the plateau, giving rise to an incredibly beautiful and fragile ecosystem.
 Here in the Beartooth Mountains, snow persists year round.
 Between the wind and the altitude, even a summertime visit requires a sweatshirt.
 Wintertime visits are rare, as the plateau is buried under many feet of snow from mid-October to Memorial Day Weekend.

-Fortunately, for those of us crazy enough to want to venture up to 11,000 feet, there is a way to do so.
-The Beartooth Highway is designated as an All-American Road, and it’s easy to see why.
-This stretch of US Highway 212 climbs up and over the plateau and provides miles of beautiful scenery and incredible views.
+Fortunately, for those of us who want to venture up to 11,000 feet, there is a way to do so.
+The Beartooth Highway (US Highway 212) climbs up and over the plateau and provides miles of beautiful scenery and incredible views.
 From the northeast entrance of Yellowstone National Park, Highway 212 travels through Cooke City, MT before beginning its ascent to the top of the plateau.
-It’s a long and steep – but absolutely beautiful – drive up to the top, and there are plenty of pullouts at which to stop and enjoy the view.
+It’s a long and steep – but absolutely beautiful – drive to the top, and there are plenty of pullouts at which to stop and enjoy the views.

 As the road begins to climb, it initially passes by two waterfalls – Crazy Creek Falls and Lake Creek Falls.
 Crazy Creek Falls can be seen with a short hike upstream from the parking area, while Lake Creek Falls actually goes underneath the road.

-There are many overlooks as the road continues to climb.
-Part way up is a turn off that leads up to the Clay Butte Fire Lookout Tower.
+There are many overlooks as the road continues its ascent, including a turn off that leads up to the Clay Butte Fire Lookout Tower.
 Today it’s a visitor center, and views from the tower are expansive.

 Next comes the lakes for which the Beartooth Plateau is so well known.
 Hundreds of lakes dot the landscape, many of which are visible from the roadway.
 Some can also be reached on foot with just a short walk.
 The most visited are some of the largest – Beartooth Lake and Island Lake.
 However, we’ve walked down to some of the smaller ones too and each lake is beautiful in its own right.

-Don’t forget to stick your feet in and experience the water of a high altitude lake.
+Don’t forget to stick your feet in and experience the water of a high elevation lake.

 (Also, to avoid contaminating the lakes it’s good practice to clean any lotions, bug sprays, etc. off your skin before touching or entering the water.)